 Google’s photo editing app Snapseed manages the same “simple but powerful” feel that most Google apps do.
 In Snapseed, you’ll find plenty of tools and effects that can be fine-tuned to your liking.
 Whether you’re warping part of the image or trying to bring out some color, Snapseed manages to bring all the tools you’ll need to your fingertips without being overwhelming.
 And as you may expect of Google’s apps, it’s completely free—no reason not to try it out.

 Glitch Art Studio is all about taking a normal photo and making it look surreal.
 With wild effects that vastly change the tone of your photos, images that come out of Glitch Art Studio definitely have a unique and identifiable style compared to other apps.
-You can mix effects to create your own style, and all the features work for video as well—you can even make GIFs.
+You can mix effects to create your own look, and all the features work for videos as well—you can even make GIFs.
 If you like the style Glitch Art Studios presents, then you are sure to love this app.

 Glitch Art Studio is free to download, but if you want access to more filters and effects alongside getting rid of ads, you’ll need to purchase the Pro upgrade, which is a one-time payment of $4.99.